Daniel Sillman

 Daniel Sillman (born 1989) is an American sports executive, entrepreneur, and film producer.
-He is the CEO of Relevent, a live soccer events and media company best known for marketing the media rights for the UEFA’s men's club competitions — including the UEFA Champions League — globally, English Football League (EFL) in the Americas, La Liga across North America, and Bundesliga in North, Central, and South America.
+He is the CEO of Ross Sports & Entertainment, which includes the Miami Dolphins, Hard Rock Stadium, Miami Grand Prix, Miami Open tennis tournament and Precision Drive Club.
+Sillman is also the Co-Founder and Executive Chairman at Relevent, a live soccer events and media company best known for marketing the media rights for the UEFA’s men's club competitions — including the UEFA Champions League — globally, English Football League (EFL) in the Americas, La Liga across North America, and Bundesliga in North, Central, and South America.
 Relevent also operates the Premier League Summer Series throughout the United States.

 Sillman is credited with helping catalyze the increased interest in European football within the United States.
 He led efforts to bring El Clásico, a soccer match between Barcelona and Real Madrid, to the US for the first time and outside of Spain for the second time in 100 years.
 He was named CEO of Relevent shortly after the Miami-based El Clásico in 2017, which was widely considered a commercial success.